 There’s no season to avoid when planning a visit to London.
 The weather is unpredictable, but usually mild.
 In fact, London’s micro-climate tends to keep the city a degree or so warmer than the surrounding countryside - a blessing most of the year, sometimes a curse in summer.

 Even if you do hit a patch of bad weather, there are far more things to do indoors than can be fitted into a single visit.
 And an extensive public transport network means you shouldn’t have to spend too long without any cover.

 Most places are open all year, with the exception of Christmas and New Year, but things are a little quieter on Sundays and bank holidays.

 If you can be flexible about the dates of your holiday, you’ll often find better availability and cheaper rates - especially at hotels in London.
 Things get notably busier and more expensive during Christmas and over the summer, as well as during school half-term breaks.

 Cheap hotels in London especially can book up far in advance.
-My London hotels page has suggestions and useful advice to help you get value for money.
+My London Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in London page has suggestions and useful advice to help you get value for money.

 Most years the summer in London is a mixture of glorious, blue-sky days and rain, even heavy thunder.
 Temperatures are usually pleasantly warm from June to August, but can - as they have done this year - get fiercely hot.
 In summer, Londoners start to think they’re in a European capital, eating outside restaurants and thronging pub pavements with a cold lager in hand.